 As a product of a dysfunctional family, I find fulfillment in sharing my personal heartache to help others going through difficult times.

 As a 35-year-old woman who has been estranged from her father for almost two years, I have been lucky that my friends have never said the things I have expected them to say.
 However, the fear was almost crippling at first.
-Not only was I going through immense pain that I couldn't heal my relationship with my once-beloved dad and that things would never be again what I thought they were or wanted them to be, but I was also dealing with the fact that I was the one making one of the hardest choices I have had to make.
+Not only was I going through immense pain because I couldn't heal my relationship with my once-beloved dad—and realized things would never be what I thought they were or wanted them to be—but I was also dealing with the fact that I was the one making one of the hardest choices I have had to make.

 It wasn't the first time, either.
 This was the second go-around with my father after an initial estrangement that ended up with us getting back in touch and trying again.
 In some ways, the second time was harder than the first because it seemed more final.
 I have less hope this time around that he can be a non-toxic entity in my life.

 In my case, my father would manipulate me to serve himself.
 My wants and my needs were irrelevant to him.
 Sometimes, things would be twisted to look like a good "deal" for me, but it was always self-serving and one-sided.
 After years, I learned I was being manipulated by him constantly; eventually, after trying to talk to him about it, reason with him, overlook it, and fight it, I let him go.

 I'm sure he loves me the best way he can in his heart, but his actions of being parasitic left me on the brink of a breakdown, and it wasn't fair to my husband or myself.
 We have to love each other from a distance.
 And although it's hard to say out loud, my life is better without him.